This is my first FL Studio Tutorial on Music Sensation.

 I believe that I did pretty well considering that it was my first attempt.

-In this file you will find everything that I’ve teached you in this FL Studio tutorial.
+In this file, you will find everything that I’ve taught you in this FL Studio tutorial.

 You don’t have to do anything for this flp.

-You don’t even have to give the e-mail address.
+You don’t even have to give me the e-mail address.
 The download is safe and 100% free.

 There is just one single click required.

-Please tell me what do you think about this FL Studio tutorial.
+Leave me please comment in the section below.
+Please tell me what you think about this FL Studio tutorial.

 Do you know any way I could improve my methods?